 - 3. The guidance also sets out six sections which must be included within the statement, which in summary are: - An acknowledgement of responsibility for a sound system of governance, - Reference to and assessment of the effectivenss of the key elements of the governance framework, - An opinion on the level of assurance that the governance arrangements can provide, - An action plan to deal with significant governance issues, - Reference to the resolution of issues from the previous year, - A conclusion and commitment to monitoring implementation. - 4.
 The AGS, which has been prepared in accordance with the revised guidance, is included in the statement of accounts being considered by the committee elsewhere on the agenda for this meeting. - 5.
-The Council's governance framework is summarised in the annex to the AGS, and has been in place throughout 2018/19.
-This committee plays a key role in overseeing the operation of the framework, including: - receiving quarterly update reports on the strategic risk register, and operational risk registers by exception, - approving the annual Internal Audit plan, - receiving quarterly updates on the work of Internal Audit, - receiving the annual Internal Audit report, - receiving reports from the external auditors, - annually reviewing the Code of Corporate Governance and approving amendments to it.
+The Council's governance framework is summarised in the annex to the AGS, and has been in place throughout 2021/22.
+This committee plays a key role in overseeing the operation of the framework, including: - receiving quarterly update reports on the strategic risk register, and operational risk registers by exception, - approving the annual Internal Audit plan, - receiving quarterly updates on the work of Internal Audit, - receiving the annual Internal Audit report, - receiving reports from the external auditors. - annually reviewing the Code of Corporate Governance and approving amendments to it.

 - 6. This ongoing work of the committee culminates in the consideration of the Annual Governance Statement. - 7.
-Paragraph 20 of the AGS sets out one significant issue which has arisen from the review of effectiveness and the proposals for addressing it, which is to improve resilience arrangements for the resourcing of the internal audit function, potentially by entering into a shared service arrangement with other authorities in Leicestershire. - 8.
+Paragraph 20 of the AGS confirms that no significant issues have been identified during the review. - 8.
 The CIPFA/SOLACE guidance outlines 7 core principles for good governance, with a number of supporting sub- principles.
 The core principles are: - A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - B. Ensuring openness and comprehensive stakeholder engagemnent. - C. Defining outcomes in terms of sustainable ecomomic, social, and environmental benefits. - D. Determining ther interventions necessary to optimise the achievement of the intended outcomes. - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it. - F. Managing risks and performance through robust internal control and stong public financial management. - G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability. - 9.
 As stated in the AGS, the Code of Corporate Governance has been reviewed against the revised Framework, and the Code is attached as Appendix A to this report for the Committee to consider.
-The Code has been updated to reflect the new Scrutiny structure and the recent revisions to the Council's risk management framework. - 10.
+The Code has been updated to reflect changes in job titles arising from the senior leadership review. - 10.
 The Code sets out the Council's commitment to the principles and subprinciples within the new Framework, and also summarises the Council's governance framework arrangements against each of the principles and sub-principles.